ministryofjustice/service_assessments/phases/v2/beta.md

 Service Manager able to:

-* describe their team’s approach to security and risk management.
+* Describe their team’s approach to security and risk management.
-* describe the threats to their service.
+* Describe the threats to their service.
-* explain what fraud vectors exist and what controls they are putting in place.
+* Explain what fraud vectors exist and what controls they are putting in place.
-* describe their interactions with the business and information risk teams e.g. SIRO (Senior Information Risk Owner), IAO (Information Asset Owner), Data Guardians.
+* Describe their interactions with the business and information risk teams e.g. SIRO (Senior Information Risk Owner), IAO (Information Asset Owner), Data Guardians.
-* describe any outstanding legal concerns e.g. data protection or data sharing.
+* Describe any outstanding legal concerns e.g. data protection or data sharing.
-* present their cookie and privacy policy and explain how they arrived at it.
+* Present their cookie and privacy policy and explain how they arrived at it.

 ## Point 8: Make all new source code open and reusable, and publish it under appropriate licences (or provide a convincing explanation as to why this cannot be done for specific subsets of the source code).